itsjavi/open-props-everywhere/README.md

 - Ready to use PandaCSS theme presets.
 TailwindCSS support coming soon.
 - Automatic dark mode support, thanks to the semantic color palettes.
 - Create custom Open Props-like palettes, using `generatePandaColorPreset`.
-- It can be used together with `postcss-jit-props` to optimize the final CSS.
-- A more convenient way to access Open Props tokens in your projects, via `openPropsTokens`.
+- A more convenient way to access Open Props tokens in your projects, by importing the `openProps` object.
-- A more intuitive token and token value naming, avoiding confusion with real integers in PandaCSS, e.g. `borderRadius: "radius.2"` instead of `borderRadius: "2"`.
+- A more intuitive token and token value naming, avoiding confusion with real integers in PandaCSS, e.g. `borderRadius: "radius_2"` instead of `borderRadius: "2"`.
 This also improves TypeScript efficiency and IDE code completion.
+- Thanks to PandaCSS and TailwindCSS bundlers, the final build will only include the used tokens, reducing the final CSS size, compared to including the entire Open Props styles.

 ## Installation